ProjectNeura/leads-docs/docs/vec/user-manual.md

 Follow [this](https://github.com/ProjectNeura/LEADS?tab=readme-ov-file#leads) section to install everything.

-If success, you should see a similar output.
+If successful, you should see a similar output.

 ```shell
 [Level.INFO: 1] [<module>] [2024-05-11 20:32:26.899024] LEADS VeC